cfmorris/recipefun/README.md

 Really it was just to learn javascript and sharpen my python webscraping skills.

 # needs work:
+- Recipes are objects, tables of data are not.
+Format the json better.
 - all the styling
 - use a database!
 - figure out why directions become disordered.